-Powering the new Toyota GR Yaris is an all-new 1.6 litre turbocharged (sorry, supercharger lovers) four cylinder petrol engine, which is able to pump out an impressive 261hp along with a whopping 360Nm of torque, no wonder they've opted for all wheel drive!
+Powering the new Toyota GR Yaris is an all-new 1.6 litre turbocharged (sorry, supercharger lovers) three cylinder petrol engine, which is able to pump out an impressive 261hp along with a whopping 360Nm of torque, no wonder they've opted for all wheel drive!
 This power is also mated to a 6-speed manual gearbox, and if you work it quickly enough, Toyota states that the GR Yaris will propel you to 62mph in just 5.5 seconds, and you'll continue to a top speed of 143mph!

 The GR Yaris may have a heavyweight punch, but it's far from a porker when it comes to tipping the scales.
 The roof for example, is made from carbon fibre polymer, and aluminium is used for the bonnet, doors and tailgate, meaning it weighs 1,280kg, which is not bad going when you consider it's lugging about an all wheel drive system.